 ||Sewer Fixed Fee

 Should you have any questions about these rates, please contact the Department of Public Works at 248-594-2800.

-The Township DPW – Water Division is responsible for operating and maintaining the water and sewer system which includes a one million gallon storage reservoir, ten pumping facilities, over 500 miles of pipes along with the attached manholes, hydrants and valves.
-In addition over 15,000 water meters are read, billed and serviced.
-Approximately 6% of the usage rates go towards covering part of the Township operating expenses with the remaining expenses covered by Ready to Serve fees (explained below)
+The Township DPW – Water Division is responsible for operating and maintaining the water and sewer system which includes a one-million-gallon storage reservoir, ten pumping facilities, over 500 miles of pipes along with the attached manholes, hydrants and valves.
+In addition, over 15,000 water meters are read, billed and serviced.
+Township operating expenses make up only 25% of the overall water and sewer fund expenses.

 The average age of the water and sewer pipes within the Township’s system is 50 years old with some pipes nearly 90 years old.
 Much of the system is nearing or is beyond half of their useful service life.
 The capital component of the rate is comprised of debt for previously bonded infrastructure improvements and repairs as well as future cash funding to be used for major repairs and replacements needed for both the water and sewer systems.
 Cash funding allows for capital improvements to be done without selling bonds and increasing the bond debt.